 Because the high school and college Great Books reading/seminar program is a four-year course, with successive readings building upon the knowledge and understanding acquired during the previous readings and seminars, students normally start at the beginning of the Ancient Greek year, regardless of the age or grade level of the student.
 Once a class is full, new students may enroll in another class time, and may request (by email to us) to be put on a waiting list for their preferred time.
 We let them know, in order, if an opening occurs, which is fairly common after a few weeks due to normal attrition or other changes.

-The discussions are conducted over the Internet, with live audio, so the students participate through their home computers (dial-up or broadband – both work, as do PCs and Macs) using a simple $10-30 microphone and speakers.
+The discussions are conducted over the Internet, with live audio, so the students participate through their home computers (using a WiFi connection, as do PCs and Macs) using a simple $15-20 microphone and speakers.
 Headphones often help if the student is attending from a location with frequent interruptions or noise.

 No. The online class is “live” audio.
 Using the software is simple.
 Even our youngest students have no trouble with it.

 Our software is supported on most of the operating systems and devices.
 To attend a live online session you can use one of the following devices:

 Laptop or desktop computers running Windows.
 This includes Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10.

 All Apple computers running MAC OS 10.8 and above.

 All Android based tablets or phones running an Android version 4 and above.

 All iOS devices – iPhone, iPad and iPod.